graeme-a-stewart/cpp-concurrency/doc/01-BasicThreadManagement.md

 #### Things that can go wrong passing arguments ####

-:boom: You need to take a little care when passing arguments. `std::thread` will copy arguments before starting a thread and this can lead to some subtle problems.
+You need to take a little care when passing arguments. `std::thread` will copy arguments before starting a thread and this can lead to some subtle problems.